zero-meta/EasyClangComplete/README.md

   bring it to other platforms if you know more about Windows or OSX than I do.
   There is an issue for Windows opened [here](https://github.com/niosus/EasyClangComplete/issues/4).
-- `clang -code-completion-at` run from the command line.
+- `clang -Xclang -code-completion-at` run from the command line.
 The plugin parses the output from a process that runs the above command.
 This is the default method for Windows and OSX.
 Tested on all platforms (see [Testing](#tests) part).
 Slower than method with `libclang`.
+Will be deprecated when we solve issue #4.

 This plugin is intended to be easy to use.
 It should autocomplete STL out of the box and you should just add the folders your project uses to `include_dirs`